realworldocaml/book/en/06-error-handling.md

 `Monad_infix` because the bind operator is part of a sub-interface called `Monad`, which we'll talk about more in chapter {{{ASYNC}}}.

-This is a bit easier to read if we write it with fewer parens and less indentation, as follows.
+This is a bit easier to read if we write it with fewer parentheses and less indentation, as follows.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let compute_bounds ~cmp list =